daptin/daptin/documentation/docs/settingup.md

 GoMS is written in golang which gives us a native binary for almost all systems.
 You can fetch the lastest binary from the releases

-and a docker image is also av
+and a docker image is also available which can be deployed on any docker compatible host.